 Five Ways to Prepare Your HVAC for Winter

-1. Cover up Your Outdoor Unit and Clear the Space Near It
+1. Wrap up Your Outdoor Unit and Clean the Space Nearby

 2. Clean or Replace the Air Filter